Stan (song): Music video

 Directed by Dr. Dre and Philip Atwell, the video is a literal interpretation of the story.
 The video features Devon Sawa as Stan and Dido as his pregnant girlfriend.
+According to Sawa, he got the part because Dr. Dre was a fan of Final Destination, which Sawa starred in.
+He also stated that Macaulay Culkin was the first choice of the role.

-A prologue involves Stan dyeing his hair blonde and reacting angrily to being called "Stanley" by his girlfriend.
-Later, he sits in a basement full of Eminem's posters, writing letters that express his devotion as "your (Eminem's) biggest fan".
+The video starts with a prologue that involved Stan dyeing his hair blonde and reacting angrily to being called "Stanley" by his girlfriend.
+Later, he sits in a basement full of Eminem's posters, writing letters that express his devotion as "[Eminem's] biggest fan".
 He is aware of every development in Eminem's personal life.

-Stan gets angry at his girlfriend (Dido) when she interrupts him watching Eminem's “The Way I Am” video.
+Stan gets angry at his girlfriend when she interrupts him watching Eminem's "The Way I Am" video.

-Stan wants Eminem to contact him through a personal letter or a phone call; but, due to unfortunate circumstances, the letters fail to reach Eminem in a timely manner.
-Believing he has been ignored, Stan uses a tape recorder to record himself driving along a rain-soaked highway while his girlfriend is locked up in the trunk; which he does with the intention of driving off a bridge.
-In the process, Stan references both "My Name Is" ("I drank a fifth of vodka, dare me to drive?") and an urban legend about Phil Collins's "In the Air Tonight" before realizing that there is no way of transmitting this final tape to Eminem.
+Stan wants Eminem to contact him through a personal letter or a phone call; but, due to unfortunate circumstances, Eminem fails to respond in a timely manner.
+Believing he has been ignored, Stan uses a tape recorder to record himself driving along a rain-soaked highway while his girlfriend is locked up in the trunk, which he does with the intention of driving off a bridge.
+In the process, Stan references both "My Name Is" ("I drank a fifth of vodka, dare me to drive?") and an urban legend about Phil Collins' "In the Air Tonight", before realizing that there is no way of transmitting this final tape to Eminem.
 The car then breaks through the bridge barrier, sealing both occupants' fates.

 Stan's mother and his little brother Matthew visit his grave.
 When Matthew opens his hoodie, he has dyed his hair blonde like Stan.
 Eminem finally gets around to responding to Stan.
 He apologizes for being late, thanks him for being a fan, and expresses interest in Stan's personal life.
-Eminem worries about Stan's mental state and says he does not want Stan to end up like a story he had seen on the news recently—a man who had driven drunk off a bridge with his girlfriend in the trunk, about whom he then realizes, "It was you.
+Eminem worries about Stan's mental state and says he does not want Stan to end up like a story he had seen on the news recently — a man who had driven drunk off a bridge with his girlfriend in the trunk, about whom he then realizes, "It was you.
 Damn."
-Unbeknownst to Eminem, flashes of lightning shine on his window, revealing the ghost of Stan silently glaring.
+Unbeknownst to Eminem, flashes of lightning shine on his window, revealing the ghost of Stan silently glaring, smiling after he sees Eminem finally writing the letter he wanted for so long.
 The video ends with Matthew staring at Stan's grave.